darkskullz9/darkskullz9/README.md

-# 👋 Hi, it's Steven a.k.a.
-Darkskullz9
+# 👋 Hi, it's Steven
 - 👀 I'm into web development, music, video games, and more.
 - 🌱 I'm currently learning the FullStack Developer job in work-study.
 - 💞️ I want to work in Paris, Toulouse, or Full Remote.